Medium

 Check your pack of birth control pills every morning to make sure you took your pill the day before.

-If you become ill and have several days of diarrhea or vomiting, use a backup means of birth control for the remainder of that cycle (until next menstrual period starts).
+If you become ill and have several days of diarrhea or vomiting, use a backup method of birth control (ex.
+Condoms) for the remainder of that cycle (until next menstrual period starts).
 Start a new pack of pills with the next menstrual period.

 Certain medications can diminish the effectiveness of birth control pills.
 Always check if a new medicine you plan to take will impact the effectiveness of your pill.